• Skip to primary navigation

 Do Bees Like Bachelor Buttons?

-Pollinators and butterflies love this flower.
+Bees and other pollinators, including butterflies love this flower.

 Are Bachelor Buttons Good Cut flowers?